-He can also have Tony Chachere’s Original Creole Seasoning but we only use it on ground beef and sometimes on a roast.
+He can also have Tony Chachere’s Original Creole Seasoning and McCormick Grill Mates Montreal Steak Seasoning but we only use these on ground beef and sometimes on a roast.

 Important: We avoid oil blends completely.
 We only buy 100% of whatever the oil is.

 Mostly, we cook with avocado oil and organic olive oil.
-For baking we use canola oil, soybean oil, or avocado oil.
+For baking we use avocado oil, and sometimes canola oil or soybean oil.

 Snacks for lunches, on-the-go, and at home